 A project manager’s responsibilities can vary from one organization to another.
 Project managers are like “general contractors.”
-A project manager is responsible for managing the clinical trial budget, resources and timelines.
+A project manager is responsible for managing the clinical trial budget, resources, and timelines.
 The core function of a project manager is to resolve or escalate issues that come up during the course of a clinical study.

 c.
-Data Manager
+Clinical Data Manager

 A data manager’s job is to address data discrepancy issues by generating queries to sites.
-Data managers may also be responsible for implementing electronic data capture system or paper case report forms needed to collect trial data.
+Data managers may also be responsible for implementing an electronic data capture system or paper case report forms needed to collect trial data.

 The scientist is primarily responsible for developing the clinical strategy for a trial.
 Individuals with Ph.D. or M.D. degrees are usually the right fit for this role.
-In some organizations, the project manager also play the role of the scientist.
+In some organizations, the project manager also plays the role of the scientist.

 A biostatistician is responsible for developing a statistical analysis plan (SAP).
 The SAP documents on the data will be analyzed during the course of the study.
 A statistician or statistical programmer is also responsible for programming data tables that are incorporated in the final clinical study reports.

 Clinical research is a regulated industry.
 Quality plays an important role in ensuring sponsors, CROs, and clinical sites are conducting the trial in a compliant manner.
 Thus a quality associate or manager helps an organization create and implement standard operating procedures (SOPs).